Expected information gain estimation via density approximations: Sample allocation and dimension reduction: Introduction

 In the first setting, a workhorse approach to EIG estimation has been nested Monte Carlo (NMC), which to our knowledge was first proposed by~\cite{ryan}.
 The core idea is to independently estimate the evidence $\pi_Y(y)$ for different values of $y$ and to embed these estimates in an outer Monte Carlo estimator of the expectation over $Y$, following~\eqref{eq:EIGmarg}.
 NMC is biased at finite sample sizes, but asymptotically unbiased; it also converges more slowly than standard Monte Carlo (see~\cite{Rainforth2018OnNM} and Section~\ref{sec:num_res}).
-For more details on NMC and its variants, we refer to \cite[Section 3.1]{HuanJMacta2024}.
+For more details on NMC and its variants, we refer to \cite[Section 3.1]{HuanJMacta2024}. ~\cite{Goda03072020} introduce a more efficient multilevel Monte Carlo estimator of the EIG and report that, for the same level of accuracy, the required number of samples can be reduced by several orders of magnitude compared to simple NMC (see Section~\ref{subsec:LG} for a detailed comparison).
 In the third setting, a classical method for estimating MI from samples is the nonparametric Kraskov--St\"ogbauer--Grassberger (KSG) estimator~\cite{knn_MI}, which is based on the statistics of nearest-neighbor distances.
 The error of this estimator scales poorly with dimension \cite{GaoOhViswanath2018}, however, and it does not take advantage of smoothness in the associated densities.